If you feel a draft while you’re curled up on the sofa with a good book or your favorite TV show, don’t crank up the thermostat. Move the sofa.

 The chilliest places in your home during the winter are right next to the windows.
 So, move your furniture away from the windows.

-Here are six other ways to stay warm by rearranging your furniture when it gets cold outside.
+Here are six other ways to stay warm by rearranging the furniture when it gets cold outside:

 - Similarly, hanging your favorite quilt or tapestry on an exterior wall will help keep heat indoors and the cold from seeping into the room.